-The Individuals with Disabilities Education Act reflects the federal government’s commitment to provide a free appropriate public education to students with disabilities and pay 40 percent of the additional cost, but that commitment remains unfulfilled.
+November 2025 marked the 50th anniversary of the Individuals with Disabilities Education Act (IDEA).
+The law reflects the federal government’s commitment to provide a free appropriate public education to students with disabilities and pay 40% of the average per pupil cost for special education.
+That commitment remains unfulfilled.
+Meanwhile, the Trump administration wants to take oversight of IDEA away from the Department of Education, limiting access to the services and experts that support students’ growth and enrichment.

 Key Facts About Funding IDEA